hrguan/GoRelax/README.md

 1. Create Cloudinary account
 2. Create MongoDB account
 3. Create Mapbox account
-4. Create a .env file
+4. Create a .env file:
-put the name, key, and secret of Cloudinary on the .env file put Mapbox token on the .env file put MongoDB connetion string on the .env file
+(1)put the name, key, and secret of Cloudinary on the .env file (2)put Mapbox token on the .env file
+(3)put MongoDB connetion string on the .env file
 ```
 CLOUDINARY_CLOUD_NAME=
 CLOUDINARY_KEY=